The Acute Medicine Training Programme

 All placements will be delivered in blocks of at least three months; trainees will rotate on an annual basis, undertake one of the mandatory placements each year.

-All trainees will receive a structured timetable, which will include a weekly session to develop their special skill and a further session to undertake a Quality Improvement Project.
+All trainees will receive a structured timetable, which will include a weekly session to develop their sub-specialty skill and achieve FAMUS accreditation.
+A further session will be timetabled to undertake a Quality Improvement Project.
+Trainees in the West Midlands are encouraged to work collaboratively to complete region-wide projects.

 Trainees will remain on the general medicine on call ‘medical registrar’ rota throughout their training.

-There will be the opportunity to ‘act up’ as a consultant in the final three months of training provided trainees have achieved their curriculum competencies.
+There will be the opportunity to ‘act up’ as a consultant in the final three months of training provided trainees have achieved their curriculum competencies and with the approval of the Training Programme Director.

 Mandatory Training Requirements for AIM Trainees